syahmilamri/Reflection-TIS-SECP-1513/README.md

   </tr>
   <tr>
     <td>Industry Talk 2</td>
-    <td>this imdustry talk relize me the gap between academic theory and practical application in industry.</td>
+    <td>this industry talk realize me the gap between academic theory and practical application in industry.Same like Industry Talk 1, I suggested there's no other POV from other camera that turns on the mic because it make the audio quality worsen. </td>
   </tr>
   <tr>
     <td>Design Thinking</td>